andrpick/AiDD-Final-Project---IU-Campus-Resource-Hub/SETUP_STEPS.md

 - **Outdated documentation:**
   - `MISSING_COMPONENTS.md` - Outdated component tracking
   - `tests/FAILING_TESTS_ANALYSIS.md` - Historical test analysis (all tests now pass)
+  - `CODEBASE_REVIEW_COMPLETE.md` - Historical refactoring summary (archived - see README.md and SETUP_STEPS.md for current info)
+  - `REFACTORING_SUMMARY.md` - Refactoring summary (archived - see README.md Code Quality section for current info)
+  - `ERROR_HANDLING_REFACTORING.md` - Error handling implementation reference
+  - `ENVIRONMENT_VARIABLES_IMPLEMENTATION.md` - Environment variables reference
+- **Generated artifacts:**
+  - `htmlcov/` - Test coverage reports (31 files, can be regenerated)
-  - `ARCHIVE_REVIEW.md` - Archive review document
+  - `docs_context_backup/` - Empty directory structure (unused)

+See `archive/ARCHIVE_REVIEW.md` for complete documentation of archived items.
 These files are kept for reference but are no longer needed as the database is included with the project.
 The `init_db.py` script is available if you need to recreate the database from scratch.

 ## 🆕 Recent Improvements